emilyjd-met/track_locs/README.md

 As a supplement to this main tracking code, there is a plot_trajectories.py code which can be used to prepare PDF plots of the trajectories from the NetCDF files.

 This code was prepared at MET Norway with funding from the SUDARCO project.
+It is licensed under the GNU Affero General Public License v3.0.
 Please credit use with "<Data/plot> prepared with use of code funded by the SUDARCO project and prepared at Met Norway".